 1. Young & Modern

-It’s the colour of the sky and the sea, blended perfectly well with neutral white and accented with light wood.
+It’s the colour of the sky and the sea blended perfectly well with neutral white and accented with light wood.
 Timeless yet modern, the navy blue creates a youthful and sophisticated look that will remain tasteful forever.

-Using a mixture of materials such as subway tiles, backsplash glass sheets, stainless steel and wood, this breezy kitchen offers plenty of counter space – essential to a serious home chef! – and working space without feeling cluttered.
+Using a mixture of materials such as subway tiles, backsplash glass sheets, stainless steel and wood, this breezy kitchen interior design offers plenty of counter space – essential to a serious home chef! – and working space without feeling cluttered.